Course Catalog

 5 units

 Accelerated course part 2 covers part of GERM 2 and all of GERM 3.
 In this course, students who have successfully completed GERM 1A (or its equivalent) continue to develop competence in speaking, reading, writing, and understanding real-life German.
-Prerequisite(s): GERM 1A or GERM 2 or placement by examination.
+Prerequisite(s): GERM 1A or GERM 2 or placement by assessment.
 For students completing GERM 2, GERM 3 is preferable.

 GERM 2